hemanthreddy44/assign/README.md

      create a new user
      alter table

+With the help of a groovy script, we are able to communicate with the database.

+solution two

+ I have created Jenkins people as a parameterized

+ one parameter as input

+     That may be any SQL statement.

-With the help of a groovy script, we are able to communicate with the database
+With the help of a groovy script, we are able to communicate with the database.